magento/devdocs/guides/v1.0/coding-standards/docblock-standard-javascript.md

 <h4 id="frontend-dev-guide-javascript-js-coding-docblock-interface">@interface</h4>

-Used to indicate that the function defines an inteface.
+Used to indicate that the function defines an interface.

 <pre>/**
 &nbsp;*&nbsp;A&nbsp;shape.